tc39/proposal-decorators/README.md

 - `isStatic`: Whether or not the value is a `static` class element.
 Only applies to class elements.
 - `isPrivate`: Whether or not the value is a private class element.
 Only applies to class elements.
 - `defineMetadata`: Allows the user to define some metadata to be associated with this property.
 This metadata can then be accessed on the class via `Symbol.metadata`.
 See the section on Metadata below for more details.
+- `addInitializer`: Allows the user to define an initializer function when the decorator is called as `@init:` or its kind is `auto-accessor`.
+See the `accesor` and `@init:` sections bellow for more details.

 ### Decorator APIs